 2. Bill Callahan – Dream River

 Two years after releasing an album called Apocalypse, Bill Callahan resurfaced in 2013 with the most life-affirming record of the year.
 Dream River begins with Callahan in full story-song cowboy mode, sitting alone in a hotel bar.
-But instead of brooding about stuff like how every flower turns to hay, he relishes in the simple joy of a two-word vocabulary (“Beer” and “thank you”), appreciating everyone in the room, just because they exist.
+But instead of brooding about stuff like how every flower turns to hay, he relishes in the simple joy of a three-word vocabulary (“Beer” and “thank you”), appreciating everyone in the room, just because they exist.
 From an artist who has tended to espouse a worldview where even the silver linings are tarnished, this is an unexpected, enlightening surprise, like encountering a Larry McMurtry character in a Cormac McCarthy novel.
 And just when you start to ask why, track two starts playing, and you realize he’s in love.
 “You looked like worldwide Armageddon while you slept,” Callahan sings in his rich, whiskey-barrel basso.
 “You looked so peaceful, you scared me.”
 Fear of losing one’s full happiness is right there in that voice.
 Fear, and awe, and gratitude.
 Dream River overflows with moments like these – a cycle of eight songs that represent a metaphysical moment of clarity.
 Bill Callahan might look at life as one arcing flight through the air, but he’s made an album about the times before you land in which you truly feel weightless.